syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 <tr>
 <td>
 All</td><td>
-To paste with all the format options. </td></tr>
+Pastes with all the format options. </td></tr>
 <tr>
 <td>
 Formulas</td><td>
-To paste the formulas alone. </td></tr>
+Pastes the formulas alone. </td></tr>
 <tr>
 <td>
 Formats</td><td>
-To maintain the copied range’s formatting</td></tr>
+Maintains the formatting of copied range.</td></tr>
 <tr>
 <td>
 Values</td><td>
-To paste the values alone</td></tr>
+Pastes the values alone.</td></tr>
 <tr>
 <td>
 Comments</td><td>
-To paste comments only without pasting formats and values. </td></tr>
+Pastes the comments without formats and values. </td></tr>
 <tr>
 <td>
 Transpose</td><td>
-Copies the vertical range of cells and paste in horizontal range or vice versa. </td></tr>
+Copies the vertical range of cells and pastes in horizontal range and vice-versa. </td></tr>
 <tr>
 <td>
 ClipboardOnly</td><td>
-To copy and paste from clipboard without pasting any styles. </td></tr>
+Copies and pastes from the clipboard without pasting any styles. </td></tr>
 </table>

-#### Event related with Paste Operation
+#### Event related with paste operation

-The `ClipboardPaste` event occurs when the paste operation is performed in SfCellGrid.
-It receives an argument of type `GridCutPasteEventArgs` which provides an option to get or set the pasting range and handle the event.
+The `ClipboardPaste` event occurs when performing paste operation in the SfCellGrid.
+It receives an argument of type `GridCutPasteEventArgs` that provides an option to get or set the pasting range and handles this event.

 {% tabs %}
 {% highlight c# %}